NiFi parameter tuning

 Use the following formulas and suggested values for tuning parameters related to data extraction, transformation, and bulk service.
 Calculate them for each stage in the pipeline, including data extraction thread count, page size, bucket size, transformer thread count, bulk service thread count, and bulk service dataflow rate.

-Use the data extracted using the procedures described in Metrics for tuning NiFi in the following tuning parameters and their corresponding calculated formulae.
+Use the data extracted using the procedures described in Metrics for tuning NiFi in the following tuning parameters and their corresponding calculated formulas.

 Data extraction thread count